adam-stanek/recompost/README.md

 ```

 Decorator `withProps()` allows to pass additional props either by their
-call-time value or by creating derived values from component props (either own
+call-time value or by creating derived values from component props (own or
-or created as result of previous decorators).
+created as result of previous decorators).

 Decorator `withPropsOnChange()` offers performance optimization for derived prop
 factories.
 You can use it for example to sort items or perform other operations